 - the full name and occupation or their husband or wife

 - if they were getting a state pension or other benefit

 Documents you will get

-- a certificate for burial or cremation, which is required to make funeral arrangements, to the funeral director
+- email a certificate for burial or cremation, which is required to make funeral arrangements, to the funeral director

-- post out a form for social security purposes if the person was receiving state pension or benefits
+- post out a form for social security purposes if the person was receiving state pension or benefits.

 - probate or letters of administration

 - bank and building society accounts